Shreyanshpaliwal02/Image-Text-Extraction-AI/README.md

 References:

--creating the microservice: https://www.youtube.com/watch?v=JxH7cdDCFwE&t=4628s shout out to CFE for absolutely awesome tutorial!
+Shout out to CFE-youtube for absolutely awesome introduction to microservices!